 ‘I want’or ‘I need’– these are not requests, and can sometimes sound very demanding.

 10 polite expressions you can memorise

-This is Fiona from your running group (the slow one who’s always at the back!) – clear introduction, use of humour
+- This is Fiona from your running group – clear introduction

 TOP TIP: DON’T use this expression